EDavies2020/MS2-CDavies/README.md

 * [w3schools](https://www.w3schools.com/)
     * curtain navbar was created using a tutorial from w3schools
     * Scroll to top button on each page was created using tutorial from w3schools
-    * Read more/less was created using a comination of a tutorial from w3schools
+    * Read more/less was created using a combination of a tutorial from w3schools
 * [stackoverflow](https://stackoverflow.com/)
     * stackoverflow used to resolve the issue with having multiple elements targeted by a single function
     * Pop up modal on submit form created using advice on stackoverflow
-* Code Institute course matierial along with EmailJS tutorial was used to create enquiry form that submits to email
+* Code Institute course material along with EmailJS tutorial was used to create enquiry form that submits to email
-* Code Institute course matierial along with Google Map Platform tutorials were used to create the map on contact page and marker to show the business loaction
+* Code Institute course material along with Google Map Platform tutorials were used to create the map on contact page and marker to show the business location

 ## Content